jac459/metadriver/README.md

 (tested with one device)

 - Device Discovery (one implementation ==> Snapcast driver)
-- Control any device with HTTP-POST and JSON API.
 - Control any device with HTTP-GET and XML API.
 - Control any device with WebSocket and JSON API.
 - Control any device with Json over TCP.
 - Control any device with CLI.
 - Wake On Lan

 #### In Progress
 (being developed)
 - Device activation detection (in order to stop pooling when the device is not activated.
 - Player widget.
+- Full rest protocole (PUT, DELETE,...).
+- Basic registration with security code.

 #### To Do
 (not started but planned)
-- Registration capability in order to register to external systems (Hue, Spotify, ...)
+- Registration capability improvement in order to register to external systems (Hue, Spotify, ...)
 - Variable saving (dictionary store),
 - Support of headers on HTTP calls.
 - Buttons in list
 - Additional transport and format (MQTT, TCP, ...).
 - More sample devices (including IR blaster examples).
+- Persist Variables on drive.

 #### Known Bugs
-- Variables are not working for discovered items
+- [should be fixed] Variables are not working for discovered items

 #### Release Plan